The Three Layers of Intervention

 Amber = cleanup/consolidation.
 Rose = clear window/true system readout.
 Unshaded blue = continuous foundation.

-Weeks 1-8: Pressure and Re-patterning
+Weeks 1–8: pressure and re-patterning

 This is the pressure and re-patterning phase.
 The signalling environment is being actively perturbed.
 The question the biology is being asked to answer is: which cellular components are robust enough to survive the combined stress of mTOR suppression and mitochondrial ribosome inhibition, and which are not?